-Dividends arising in France distributed to non-resident corporate shareholders or entities are subject to withholding tax in France at the rate of 30%, unless a treaty provides for a lower rate.
-Please note that the rate of such withholding tax is aligned on the corporate income tax rate pursuant to the provisions of the Finance Law for 2018.
-Thus, the withholding tax rate on dividends distributed on corporate shareholders or entities is set to decrease from 30% for distributions made as from January 1, 2018 to 25% for distributions made as from January 1, 2022.
+Since January 1, 2022, dividends arising in France distributed to non-resident corporate shareholders or entities are subject to withholding tax in France at the rate of 25%, unless a treaty provides for a lower rate.
+Please note that the rate of such withholding tax is aligned on the corporate income tax rate.

 The withholding tax is reduced to nil for dividends paid by a French resident company to a qualifying EU parent company if the parent company holds at least a 10% participation in the French subsidiary for at least two years.